raahilshah/ProjectKilo/node/README.md

 This module contains any node.js server code that we may use.
 This typically interfaces with the Java server via stdin/stdout or via its RESTful HTTP API.

-This includes code for:
+This includes code for parsing iframes.

-- parsing iframes
-- rendering HTML

 Set up
 --------